graphile/worker/README.md

 ### Crontab examples

-The following schedules the `send_weekly_email` task at 4:30am (UTC) every Monday
+The following schedules the `send_weekly_email` task at 4:30am (UTC) every
+Monday:

 ```
 30 4 * * 1 send_weekly_email
 ```

-The following does similar, but also will back-fill the previous (`1`) task if it was missed, sets max attempts to `10` and merges in `{"onboarding": false}` into the task payload.
+The following does similar, but also will backfill the previous (`1`) task if it was missed, sets max attempts to `10` and merges in `{"onboarding": false}` into the task payload:

 ```
 30 4 * * 1 send_weekly_email ?fill=1&max=10 {onboarding:false}
 ```

-The following triggers the `rollup` task every 4 hours on the hour.
+The following triggers the `rollup` task every 4 hours on the hour:

 ```
 0 */4 * * * rollup